leahevy/template-python-project/README.md

 - *pre-commit* is ready to use (you could remove the **test** command from *pre-commit* by modifying *./.pre-commit.sh* if your pre-commit hook takes too long, but this may lead to a **failed** *test* badge in the Readme).
 - *CONTRIBUTING.md* template.

+## Installation

+To install this package locally for development clone it first using `git clone https://github.com/leahevy/template-python-project` and run: `pip install -e .[dev]`.

+For remote installation on your machine you can install it with pip directly from GitHub with the command: `pip install git+https://github.com/leahevy/template-python-project.git`.

 ---

 ## License